East Bay CNPS Members’ Meetings are great for:

 Ted Kipping is a Life Member of CNPS and many other botanical, horticultural, and natural history groups.
 He studied natural history at Columbia University in New York City, worked at the Botanical Garden in Golden Gate Park, and 38 years ago started his own arboriculture firm, Tree Shapers, LLC, serving the Bay Area.
 Ted has traveled all over the West as well as to wild places in many other parts of the world.
 His photography has been extensively published.

 East Bay CNPS membership meetings are free of charge and open to everyone.
 This month’s meeting takes place in the Garden Room of the Orinda Public Library at 26 Orinda Way (in Orinda Village).
 The Garden Room is on the second floor of the building, accessible by stairs or an elevator.
 The Garden Room opens at 7 pm; the meeting begins at 7:30 pm.
 Email email@example.com or call 510-496-6016 if you have questions.

 Directions to Orinda Public Library at 26 Orinda Way:

 From the west, take Hwy 24 to the Orinda/Moraga exit.
 At the end of the off ramp, turn left on Camino Pablo (toward Orinda Village), right on Santa Maria Way (the signal after the BART station and freeway entrance), and left on Orinda Way.

-From the east, take Hwy 24 to the Orinda exit.
+From the east, take Highway 24 to the Orinda exit.
 Follow the ramp to Orinda Village.
-Turn right on Santa Maria Way (the first signal) and left on Orinda Way.
+Turn right on Santa Maria way (the first signal) and left on Orinda Way.